Spectral representation of lattice gluon and ghost propagators at zero temperature: The Landau gauge spectral functions from lattice data

 \section{The Landau gauge spectral functions from lattice data}

 We now proceed to compute the spectral function from the Landau gauge lattice gluon and ghost propagators at $T = 0$.
+Due to rotational invariance at $T=0$, it is permissible to switch between the use of $p_4^2$ to $p^2$ as the fundamental variable in Eqs. (\ref{eq:kl_rep_p2}, \ref{eq:kl_rep_ip}).
+Indeed, as is well-known from e.g. \cite{Peskin:1995ev,Coleman:2011xi}, the standard variable in the K\"allén-Lehmann representation at $T=0$ is $p^2$.
+However, due to lattice effects this rotational invariance is violated, and a significant difference between $p_4^2$ and $p^2$ appears.
+In order to correct for this we have followed the standard technique of applying momentum cuts, as developed in the seminal papers \cite{Leinweber:1998im, Leinweber:1998uu} to deal with the breaking of rotational invariance.
+After these cuts the corrected $p^2$ provides the better measure, and is therefore used instead of the on-axis $p_4^2$.
+In Appendix \ref{app:cuts} we provide a comparison of these momentum sets to illustrate this point in detail.

 The lattice data for the gluon propagator was taken from~\cite{Dudal:2018cli}.
 For the ghost propagator we use the data published in~\cite{PhysRevD.94.014502}.
 The propagators were obtained from simulations on an $80^4$ lattice with $\beta = 6.0$, with lattice spacing $a = 0.1016(25)$ fm, corresponding to a physical volume of (8.1 fm)$^4$.
 The lattice data shown below refers to renormalized data within the MOM scheme at the scale $\mu = 4$ GeV, i.e. the scalar form factors associated with the gluon and ghost propagators are such that

 Details on the sampling, gauge fixing and definitions can be found in~\cite{Dudal:2018cli,PhysRevD.94.014502}.